Naseem Lodhi: Early life and education

 She was born on 15 September 1948 in Lahore.

 She earned the degree of the Bachelor of Business Administration in 2002.

 Political career

-She was elected to the Provincial Assembly of the Punjab as a candidate for Pakistan Muslim League (Q) (PML-Q) on a reserved seat for women in 2002 Pakistani general election and remained Provincial Minister of Punjab for Population Welfare from November 2003 to 2007.
+She was elected to the Provincial Assembly of the Punjab as a candidate for Pakistan Muslim League (Q) (PML-Q) on a reserved seat for women in the 2002 Pakistani general election and remained Provincial Minister of Punjab for Population Welfare from November 2003 to 2007.

-She was re-elected to the Provincial Assembly of the Punjab as a candidate for PML-Q on a reserved seat for women in 2008 Pakistani general election.
+She was re-elected to the Provincial Assembly of the Punjab as a candidate for PML-Q on a reserved seat for women in the 2008 Pakistani general election.

-She was re-elected to the Provincial Assembly of the Punjab as a candidate for Pakistan Muslim League (N) on a reserved seat for women in 2013 Pakistani general election.
+She was re-elected to the Provincial Assembly of the Punjab as a candidate for Pakistan Muslim League (N) on a reserved seat for women in the 2013 Pakistani general election.